-(pre exercise bodyweight – post exercise bodyweight + fluid intake – urine volume
+[(pre exercise bodyweight – post exercise bodyweight) + fluid intake – urine volume ]/exercise time in hours

 After your sweat rate is calculated you will know your fluid needs during exercise.
 The goal is to minimize fluid losses (try to keep body mass losses <2%).
 For people with high sweat rates (> 2 Liters per hour) it will be difficult to replace all fluids during exercise because the stomach only absorbs ~1.2 Liters per hour.
 By minimizing fluid losses during exercise you will end exercise more hydrated, thus helping to maximize performance.

 How Much Do I Need to Drink After Exercise?

 Rehydration should occur within 2 hours post exercise to assure optimal rehydration.
 Post exercise rehydration should be 150% of body mass loss during exercise.
 Use this calculation to adequately replace fluid post exercise, following the guidelines stated previously

-Pre exercise wt (kg) – post exercise wt (kg) x 1.5 = body mass loss during exercise
+Pre exercise wt (kg) – post exercise wt (kg) x 1.5 = Fluid Needs for Replacement per ACSM Guidelines

 For every 1 kg (2.2 lb) loss, additional 1 L of fluid needed: